aidenxkk/paraphrasing-tool/README.md

 This project aims to design a paraphrasing tool for protecting user privacy by transforming English text inputs into paraphrased outputs while preserving the original meaning.
-It uses sentence embeddings as encoders.
+It uses sentence embeddings as encoder.
 The tool also tries to improve zero-shot learning(ZSL) performance by using Semantic Autoencoder(SAE).

 Project Components
 Target: Design a paraphrasing tool that safeguards user privacy by rephrasing English text while preserving its semantic meaning.